thomasmarsh/nego/QUESTIONS.md

 ### Does a piece played adjacent to secure territory also inherit the safety of the original capturing group?

-We assume yes since it would be impractical to keep track of the extent of a captured territory.
+We assume yes since it would be impractical to keep track of the original extent of a captured territory.

 In the following position, the white player has formed a territory in the upper left with a kunoji.
 This piece is automatically secure from future